RightToPrivacy/I2P-desktop/README.md

-CONTINUING WORK ON THIS - READY TO TRY!
-HOPEFULLY CAN LOWER BARRIER FOR SOME FIRST TRYING I2P AND STRENGTHEN NETWORK AGAINST DDoS.
+CONTINUING WORK ON THIS - READY TO TRY.
+HOPEFULLY CAN LOWER BARRIER FOR SOME FIRST TIME I2P  USERS.
+A SMALL CONTRIBUTION TO STRENGTHEN NETWORK AGAINST DDoS.

 To spread awareness / make I2P browsing easy.
-There are other options out there like idk private I2P browsing profile
+There are other options out there like idk's private I2P browsing profile.

 ---